 - Share a link to your stream via apps you have on your phone.

-With that, all that’s left to do is press the “start stream” button, and you’ll be online.
+All that’s left to do is press the Start Stream button, and you’ll be online.

 Live streaming on Twitch isn’t too demanding for a novice.
-You can have your live content on Twitch in a matter of minutes with some basic gear and general computer literacy.
-It’s that easy to learn how to stream on Twitch — if your goal is just to live stream.
+You can have your live content on Twitch in a matter of minutes with some basic gear.